VIDA-NYU/alphad3m/README.md

 Installation
 ------------
 You can use AlphaD3M through [d3m-interface](https://d3m-interface.readthedocs.io/en/latest/).  d3m-interface is a
 Python library to use D3M AutoML systems.
-This package works with Python 3.6 and  you need to have Docker installed on your operating system.
+This package works with Python 3.6 through 3.8 and  you need to have Docker installed on your operating system.

 You  can install the latest stable version of this library from [PyPI](https://pypi.org/project/d3m-interface/):